-If you're currently using SharePoint Server for your intranet, you'll find SharePoint Online to be much easier to work with.
+If you're currently using SharePoint Server for your intranet, you'll find SharePoint in Microsoft 365 to be much easier to work with.
 Responsive, dynamic pages are easy for anyone to create, and the requirements for IT to build and maintain custom solutions are much less.

-As a first step, we recommend that you review the SharePoint look book to see examples of what's possible with SharePoint.
-The look book provides a variety of examples of how to include news, events, resources, and personalized content in SharePoint sites that anyone can create and maintain.
+As a first step, to see examples of what's possible with SharePoint, we recommend that you review the SharePoint look book.
+The look book provides a variety of examples about how to include news, events, resources, and personalized content in SharePoint sites that anyone can create and maintain.

 For an interactive workshop to learn how to succeed with a SharePoint intranet, look for an Accelerator workshop in a city near you.